frmfm/FRAMED-2.0-Guide/README.md

 • Depending on the CPU load, the frame rate may drop.
 To make the testing process easier, please include a debug option to display the FPS where possible.

+### ■ Camera/Mic

+• Access to the internal webcam and mic embedded at the bottom of the screen is enabled at default.
+The maximum FPS/Resolution for the camera is: 30FPS/W1280*H720 pixels.

+• The default format for the camera in the PC is read in horizontal, landscape mode.
+As such, when the work is displayed at fullscreen with the same aspect ratio, sides of the image may be trimmed.

+• Access to the camera/mic from the flash player is enabled at default, and doesn’t require additional settings.

 ### ■ Artwork Submission

 • Resolution of your artwork should be set as size(1080,1920);